 What are Qualified TFSA Investments?

-There are so many ways to save and invest your money inside a TFSA.
-The best part is that every cent of interest, dividend, or capital gain received inside your TFSA is tax-free while it’s inside your account, and tax-free when you take it out.
+There are many ways to save and invest your money in a TFSA.
+The best part is that every cent of interest, dividend, or capital gain received inside your TFSA is tax-free while it’s in your account and tax-free when you take it out.
 What’s not to love about that?!?
 Here are some qualified TFSA investments:

 - Cash (savings and GICs)